To come back from being too clingy, develop a strong sense of self-worth and independence.

 Something else that works is to come to the realization that whoever this is, has flaws, like any other human being does.

 They have insecurities they are hiding or embellishing too.

 When you realize that this person does have flaws like anyone else, it stops you from putting them on such a high pedestal.

 You see right through the veil of deception.

 Yes, they have wonderful character traits but they are quick to anger or rudeness too.

 The point is, there is no perfect human being.

-You should look at this person’s flaws like you do your own.
+Look at this person’s flaws like you do your own.

-You then understand that your sense of value or worth isn’t predicated on who you are with.
+This is where you embrace the reality that your sense of value or worth isn’t predicated on who you are with.

 It is predicated on what you do independently with your life.